 This personalization happens through several methods:

-According to research published in the Journal of Human-Computer Interaction, users who stick with an AI keyboard for at least two weeks report a 42% reduction in corrections needed compared to first-time use.
-The keyboard literally gets smarter the more you use it.
+According to 2025 research published in the Journal of Human-Computer Interaction, users who stick with an AI keyboard for at least two weeks report a 47% reduction in corrections needed compared to first-time use.
+The keyboard literally gets smarter the more you use it, with newer models showing even faster adaptation rates.

 "My keyboard knows when I'm texting friends versus writing work emails," says Marcus Lee, a marketing professional.
 "It suggests completely different word choices and punctuation depending on who I'm talking to."